vmware/vic/doc/user_doc/vic_installation/README.md

-# vSphere Integrated Containers Installation
+# vSphere Integrated Containers Engine Installation

-*vSphere Integrated Containers Installation* provides information about how to install and configure VMware vSphere Integrated Containers.
+*vSphere Integrated Containers Engine Installation* provides information about how to install and configure VMware vSphere Integrated Containers Engine.

 **Product version: 0.5.5**

 **NOTE**  This book is a work in progress.

-For an introduction to vSphere Integrated Containers and descriptions of its main components, see *vSphere Integrated Containers for vSphere Administrators*.
+For an introduction to vSphere Integrated Containers Engine and descriptions of its main components, see *vSphere Integrated Containers Engine for vSphere Administrators*.

 ## Intended Audience

-This information is intended for anyone who wants to install, configure, and get started with using vSphere Integrated Containers.
+This information is intended for anyone who wants to install, configure, and get started with using vSphere Integrated Containers Engine.
 The information is written for experienced VMware vSphere&reg; administrators who are familiar with virtual machine technology and datacenter operations.
 Knowledge of [container technology](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) and [Docker](https://docs.docker.com/) is assumed.

 ----------